colons/words/articles/being-reimu/article.markdown

 with our costume or any kind of maliciousness on her part, but because that middle part was just a thought that she had had.
 It was not intended for us.
 Something weird was happening, and she dropped her guard for a moment.
-She said something that made absolutely no sense as anything but part of an inner monologue in which she was trying to work out if we were the same people she saw earlier or not.
+She said something that made  no sense except as part of an inner monologue in which she was trying to work out if we were the same people she saw earlier or not.
 It's scary that that can happen.

 ----